Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Background: Need for Efficient Execution of ML Models on Hardware Accelerators

-Specialized hardware accelerators can significantly speedup computations of ML models in an energy-efficient manner \cite{jouppi2017datacenter, chen2016eyeriss, fleischer2018scalable, han2016eie}.
-However, with recent advances in the development of ML models for various domains, the computational and memory requirements for processing these models have increased drastically \cite{openaiblog, dean20201}.
-Fig. \ref{fig::ML-model-compute-req} provides an overview of this dramatic surge, showing that the computational requirements for training the ML models have almost doubled every few months \cite{openaiblog}.
-One major reason for the increase in model size and computation requirements is the rise of deeper models.
-For example, for processing ImageNet images \cite{deng2009imagenet}, AlexNet \cite{krizhevsky2012imagenet} featured five CONV and three FC layers (total eight parameter layers) with the model size of 61M parameters (weights and bias) and computation of 724 MFLOPs.
-VGG-19 \cite{simonyan2014very} improved classification accuracy on the ImageNet dataset \cite{deng2009imagenet} further with 19 parameter layers but, it required processing 144M (576 MB) parameters per image.
-Similarly, deep CNN models like DenseNet-201 \cite{huang2017densely} and ResNet-101 \cite{he2016deep} consisted of more than 200 and 100 parameter layers for achieving more than 77.5\% top-1 classification accuracy on ImageNet, but required processing about 4 GFLOPS and 7.6 GFLOPs per image, respectively.
+With recent advances in the development of ML models, their computational and memory requirements have increased drastically \cite{openaiblog, dean20201}.
+Fig. \ref{fig::ML-model-compute-req} provides an overview of this dramatic surge.
+One major reason is the rise of deeper models.
+For example, for processing ImageNet images, AlexNet \cite{krizhevsky2012imagenet} contained five CONV and three FC layers (eight parameter layers) with the model size of 61M parameters (weights and bias) and computation of 724 MFLOPs.
+DNNs like ResNet-101 \cite{he2016deep} achieved higher classification accuracy but contained 100+ parameter layers and required processing about 7.6 GFLOPs per image. \insight{Memory requirements for NLP models have increased massively}, e.g., from 50M--100M parameters (Transformer \cite{vaswani2017attention}, 2017) to 175 billion (GPT-3 \cite{brown2020language}, 2020).

-While deeper and larger models can improve the learning accuracy, previous studies have shown that significant data redundancy exists in these often over-parameterized models \cite{srivastava2014dropout, han2015learning, lecun1990optimal}.
-Therefore, researchers have recently focused on different techniques that obtain compact models after compressing the tensors, thereby significantly reducing computational and storage requirements.
+While deeper and larger models achieve high efficiency for various tasks \cite{sze2017efficient}, they consume high execution time, energy, and memory.
+Previous studies showed that \insight{significant data redundancy exists in these often over-parameterized models} \cite{srivastava2014dropout, han2015learning}.
+So, researchers have developed techniques that compress tensors and obtain compact models, reducing computational, communication, and storage requirements significantly.